kapoorlab/TheNextMLExpert/README.md

 3) Denoise the Raw images using CARE model and train UNET model for Denoised Raw to Binary Mask and Stardist model for Denoised Raw to label(Binary Mask) using this notebook:

+4) Using seeds from stardist perfrom a marker controlled watershed using UNET mask, for week edges use smartcorrection functionality of the smart seeds algorithm.

-4) Apply the segmented model slice by slice stitching the slices using RelabelZ function written by me and Volker H.
+5) Apply the segmented model slice by slice stitching the slices using RelabelZ function written by me and [Volker H]https://github.com/VolkerH.